IgniteUI/indigo-design-docfx/en/components/linear-gauge.md

 ## Title and Subtitle

 The Linear Gauge has a Title and Subtitle whose text can be changed.
-In Sketch, they can also be hidden if they are not needed by setting them to ~No Symbol, while in Adobe XD you have to delete the unused layer instead.
+In Sketch, they can also be hidden if they are not needed by setting them to ~No Symbol, while in Adobe XD you should delete their respective layers.

 <img class="responsive-img" src="../images/linear_gauge_title.png" srcset="../images/linear_gauge_title@2x.png 2x" />